VirhonServices/gl168/README.md

     * [Get the data for posting period](#get-the-data-for-posting-period-post)

 ## OVERVIEW
+The service provides General Ledger functionality includes accounts, transfers and reservations.

 ### Authentication
-The service ia able to be communicated by authorized TPP's systems only.
+The service is able to be communicated by authorized TPP's systems only.
 So, each of request should be signed according to the following schema:
 ````
 access-token = sha1(md5(requestDateTime.requestData.clientDigest.salt))